Silver25/Movie-Catalogue/README.md

 Inspection of the code locally was done with the help of VS Code extensions:
 - Autopep8 to format the code properly
+- Writen code adheres to Python best practices, such as using consistent indentation.
 - Flake8 to check for errors

 Test of small chunks of the code with: